bemihai/go-blog/README.md

 # go-blog

-A simple blog-like REST API implemented in Go.
+A simple REST API implemented in Go.